 What is the source of my drinking water?
 The Town of Waterville Valley obtains its water from three wells: 2 gravel packed wells and 1 dug well.
 All 3 wells are located off West Branch Road.
-Well #1 has been discontinued and removed from the drinking water system.
-Well #2 is located on the west side of the same river, across from the Sullivan property and yields 300 gpm.
-Well #3 is located on the lower end of the peninsula of where the West and East Branches of the Mad River converge and it yields 180 gpm.
-Well #4 was added to the system this year.
+Well #2 is located on the west side of the Mad River, along The Connector Ski Trail and yields 300 gpm.
+Well #3 is located on the lower end of the peninsula where the West and East Branches of the Mad River converge and it yields 180 gpm.
+Well #4 was added to the system in 2017.
 It is located in the WMNF near Depot Camp and yields 300 gallons per minute (gpm).
 The water is disinfected with a minimal dose of calcium hypochlorite.
 We also add potassium hydroxide for pipe corrosion control and pH adjustment.

 Our drinking water is safe and meets all federal and state requirements.
 Monthly samples of our water, drawn from 3 sites approved by the State of N.H.
 Drinking Water and Groundwater Bureau are taken to Eastern Analytical, a certified lab in Concord, N.H. for bacteria testing.
-Of the 42 samples during the past year 2 tested positive for total coliform.
-Retests tested negative for bacteria.
+Of the 36 samples during the past year 0 tested positive for total coliform.
 All tests for E.Coli in the distribution system were negative.